BnF-jadis/SuperMapRealigner/README.md

 ### Segment your own maps

 If you want to segment your own maps, after installing the relevant libraries (see previous sections), you can make use of the pretrained model.
 A script called `inference.py` will also help you segment full-scale maps, by tiling the map into smaller 640x640 patches, that can be ingested by the neural network, and reconstituted afterward.

+1. Download the pretrained model from the [following link](https://drive.google.com/file/d/1Orx984UgOPucNzcPkHc9t6B10X-pwmNp/view?usp=share_link).
-Place the `inference.py` script, and the `pretrained_paris` directory, both found under `assets/segmentation` in the `mmsegmentation/demo/` folder.
+2. Unzip the pretrained model.
+Place the `inference.py` script, found under `assets/segmentation`, and the `pretrained_paris` directory, in the `mmsegmentation/demo/` folder.
 Copy also the `utils` directory in the same location.
-Place your map images in `mmsegmentation/documents/images/`.
+3. Place your map images in `mmsegmentation/documents/images/`.
 Create the directories if necessary.
-You can then run the segmentation inference by running `python inference.py` from a terminal, when located in `mmsegmentation/demo/`.
+4. You can then run the segmentation inference by executing `python inference.py` from a terminal, when located in `mmsegmentation/demo/`.

 ### Realign segmented maps